daisyUniverse/GiveMeOne/readme.md

 **database**: Link to your mongoDB link cache database if you use this method for link caching

-**link_cache**: (db, json) This determines if you would like to use a local json file for the link cache, or use a mongoDB database
+**link_cache**: (db, json) This determines if you would like to use a local json file for the link cache, or use a mongoDB database. (json is in a WIP state.)